FriskyFox/e621dl/README.md

 days                  | Integer from `1` to ∞           | How many days into the past to check for new posts. ratings               | Characters `s`, `q`, and/or `e` | Acceptable explicitness ratings for downloaded posts.
 Characters stand for safe, questionable, and explicit, respectively. min_score             | Integer from -∞ to ∞            | Lowest acceptable score for downloaded posts.
-Posts with higher scores than this number will also be downloaded. tags                  | Nearly Anything                 | Tags which will be used to perform the post search.
+Posts with higher scores than this number will also be downloaded. min_favs | Integer from -∞ to ∞ | Lowest acceptable favorite count for downloaded posts.
+Anything above this is also downloaded. tags                  | Nearly Anything                 | Tags which will be used to perform the post search.
 See above for restrictions

 ## [Optional] Add blacklisted tags to the config file.